New England Coast

 Update:

 I have no update.
-After well over two years since the unannounced sinking, the numbers have never been released, and likely never will be.
-The Reef Program and sponsors are keeping this one as a private fishing hole.
+After over two years since the unannounced sinking, the numbers have never been released, and likely never will be.
+A fine use of public funds and donations.

 Built in 1966, by Main Iron Works Incorporated of Houma, Louisiana (hull #166) as New England Sun for the Sun Oil Transportation Company Incorporated of Marcus Hook, Pennsylvania.
 In 1997 the tug was acquired by the Dann Marine Towing Company of Chesapeake City, Maryland, where she was renamed New England Coast.
 In 2017 the tug was placed out of service, and "laid up".